Can’t stop eating chocolate once you start?

-Strategies for mindful eating when confronted with Binge Eating Triggers
+Strategies for mindful eating when confronted with Chocolate Cravings

 1. Create awareness around the craving

-When we are confronted with one of these triggers, we need to STOP and PAUSE.
+When we are confronted with cravings, we need to STOP and PAUSE.
 This gives us an opportunity to ask ourselves, ‘Why are we now suddenly thinking about food?’.
 Essentially, this creates awareness around this sensation of craving.
 And, if you were not thinking about food prior, you are probably not hungry and your body does not require it.
-In THIS video I am talking where to start when addressing Binge Eating Triggers.
+In THIS video I am talking where to start when addressing Overeating Triggers.

 This is not about restriction